 Click on wine below to read full details

-A classic ‘top of the south’ style, vibrant and crunchy in spirit.
-A small portion of high solids fermentation with indigenous yeasts has reigned-in the most overt of varietal Sauvignon characters and contributed subtle palate texture and complexity.
+A classic ‘top of the south’ style, vibrant and ‘crunchy’ in spirit.
+A small portion of high solids fermentation with indigenous yeasts has reigned-in the most overt of varietal Sauvignon characters and contributed subtle palate texture and depth.

 Organically grown on the Home and Morison Vineyards.
 Vines are cane pruned to a single fruiting wire to regulate yields below 12 tonnes per hectare.
 This fruit was machine harvested in several parcels over eight days to ensure a spectrum and balance of flavours.
-Predominantly tank fermented using a selection of aromatic yeasts, a small fraction of high solids juice was wild fermented in barrel.
-The savoury, spicy, very textural character of this portion contrasts markedly with the fruity freshness and varietal purity of the tank fermented wine.
-Largely concealed within the overall blend there is nonetheless an implied layer of texture and dimension within the wine.
+Predominantly tank fermented using a selection of aromatic yeasts, around 15% of high-solids juice was wild fermented in barrel.
+The savoury, spicy, very textural character of this portion contrasts markedly with the fruity freshness and varietal purity of the tank fermented portion.
+Largely concealed within the overall blend there is nonetheless an implied layer of texture and dimension which this contributes to the finished wine.

-Generous, bright aromas of floral citrus, fresh passionfruit, melon, spice and a greener nettly fragrance.
-The palate has an appealing breadth, a succulent core of passionfruit, soft citrus and rock melon suggestive of sweetness in spite of being genuinely dry in style?
+Generous, bright aromas of floral citrus, fresh passionfruit, melon, spice and a nettly, crushed herb fragrance.
+The palate has an appealing breadth, a succulent core of soft citrus and rock melon suggestive of sweetness in spite of being genuinely dry in style?
 A fine, mineral acidity balances and refreshes this fruit-rich, almost creamy mouthfeel which finishes with a hint of aromatic spice.

 2016 Hope Vineyard Sauvignon Blanc